-Serene Fall Color Palette Decor & Whispers From a Seeker of Timeless Tranquility
+Serene Fall Decor & Whispers of Timeless Tranquility

-Blogging demands more work than you might imagine (thank you for your tolerance of un-lovely ads), and I treasure unplugged time more than ever.
+Blogging demands more work than you might imagine (thank you for your tolerance of the deluge of ads which make this free content possible), and I treasure unplugged time more than ever.

 Life Has Been Less Than Calm

-Every woman over 40 I know struggles to maintain a healthy weight, and when I’m in remission from my disease, I understand the challenge too.
+Every over-40 woman I know struggles to maintain a healthy weight, and when I’m in remission for gastrointestinal disease, I understand the challenge too.

 Calm Autumn Color is My Happy Place

-The quiet fall color you see here feels like home to me even though I adore visiting color away from this cottage.
+The quiet fall color you see here feels like home even though I adore visiting color away from these walls.

-I picked up the pale European pink pumpkins at the grocery store only to discover they closely match my pointe shoe collection.
+I scored the pale European pink pumpkins at the grocery store only to discover they closely match my pointe shoe collection.

 For a few minutes before I snapped any photos, I watched the winds stir the trees in our backyard.
 Then I checked out the front:

-After pulling on my boots and heading out to collect a few leaves from the ground, raindrops began to fall upon on me as I knelt in pajamas and wellies.
+After pulling on my boots and heading out to collect a few leaves from the ground, raindrops began to baptize me as I knelt in pajamas and wellies.

-The sudden rain shower was so consistent with the experience of living here in Northern Illinois with fall weather as moody as I am.
+The sudden rain shower was so consistent with the experience of living here in Northern Illinois with fall weather as moody as me.

 Fall Weather & Life Are Always in Flux